 Most of these children are unable to attend school.
 There are waiting lists for the precious few that do manage to set up.
 The children have no tools with which to develop their cognitive or creative skills, which, research tells us, are essential to developmental health.
-We do this by providing educational opportunities and scholarships, and ‘toy toolkits’ that support their developmental learning needs.
+We do this by providing soccer balls , libraries and educational opportunities that support their developmental learning needs.

 ELEVATE PUBLIC AWARENESS

-We also aim to elevate public awareness around the importance of the humanitarian plight of displaced children around the world by developing and installing educational exhibits; by connecting children through online engagement; and by collecting personalized soccer balls.
+We also aim to elevate public awareness around the importance of the humanitarian plight of displaced children around the world through educational exhibits, presentations and community events.

 WHERE WE WORK

 We distribute anywhere there are large concentrations of displaced children living in semi-permanent arrangements.
-We have ongoing projects in: Lebanon, Syria, Turkey, Jordan, Nepal and India.
+We have ongoing projects in: Lebanon, Syria, Turkey, Jordan, Morocco, Greece, Nepal, Nigeria and India.